odelbos/le-1-elixir-cryptoblocks/README.md

 # Synopsis

-This repository is an Elixir learning exercice.
+This repository is an Elixir learning exercise.

 **Disclaimer : Do not use this code in production.**

-## Subject of the exercice
+## Subject of the exercise

-The subject of this exercice is to play with binary and pattern matching.
+The subject of this exercise is to play with binary and pattern matching.

 `CryptoBlocks` is used to split a binary in many encrypted blocks of specific size.